Data-Voyage/Data-Voyage/README.md

 -
 -->
 🔭 I’m a Data Analyst
-🌱 I’m currently learning Machine Learning(ML) with Scikit-Learn, Keras and TensorFlow 👯 I’m looking to collaborate on the application of ML especially in business and environment
+🌱 Currently learning Machine Learning(ML) with Scikit-Learn, Keras and TensorFlow 👯 Looking to collaborate on the application of ML especially in business and environment